appbaseio/Docs/content/docs/reactivesearch/vue/advanced/migration.md

 ## SSR support

-When migrating to v3, there are a couple of changes you'll need to make.
-We provide code snippets for migrating a Nuxt.js app, but these steps are applicable even if you're not using Nuxt.js.
+For server-side rendering (SSR) usage migration from v1 to v3, there are two primary changes you will need to make.
+See the code snippets below showing this process for a Nuxt.js app.
+The steps are similar for doing SSR with Express.

 ### Change 1: initialState

-There are two things we need to change here:
+For defining the initialState, update:

-1. Change `initReactivesearch` function call to `getServerState`.
+1. the `initReactivesearch` function call to `getServerState`.
 2. Instead of passing all the component configuration explicitly inside `initReactivesearch`, pass the root component containing ReactiveBase inside `getServerState`.

-**v3**
+**v3.x:** (new usage)

 ```html
 <script>